DATA PRIVACY NOTICE

 - To inform individuals of news, events, activities and services in the life of St George’s Church;

-- To operate the St George’s Church website and deliver the services that individuals have requested as part of the South-East area of Chichester website.
+- To operate the and deliver the services that individuals have requested as part of the South-East area of Chichester website.

 5. What is the legal basis for processing your personal data?